microsoft/vscode-docs/release-notes/latest.md

 The generator will prompt you for other information such an extension name (this should be unique to avoid clashing with other extensions) and the language name, aliases and file extensions.

-When the generator is finished, copy the complete output folder to a new folder under .vscode\extensions.
+When the generator is finished, copy the complete output folder to a new folder under `.vscode/extensions`.
 When you restart VS Code, your new language will be visible in the language specifier dropdown and you'll get full colorization and bracket/tag matching for files matching the language's file extension.

 ![ant language](images/0_9_0/antlanguage.png)